projectara/greybus-spec/source/special.rst

     GB_SVC_INTF_NO_ORDER             0x88             ORDER is ORDER_UNKNOWN
     GB_SVC_INTF_MBOX_SET             0x89             MAILBOX is not MAILBOX_NONE
-    GB_SVC_INTF_BAD_MBOX             0x8a             Interface set MAILBOX to illegal value Reserved                         0x8b to 0xfd     Reserved for future use
+    GB_SVC_INTF_BAD_MBOX             0x8a             Interface set MAILBOX to illegal value GB_SVC_INTF_UPRO_NOT_HIBERNATED  0x8b             UNIPRO is not UPRO_HIBERNATE
+    Reserved                         0x8c to 0xfd     Reserved for future use
     ===============================  ===============  ======================================

 ..